Bruges Beer Festival Featured in

 The best chefs of Bruges take part in the festival to show their mastery and to offer various dishes that contain beer in their recipes.
 Aside from beer tasting and delicious food, visitors may enjoy lectures and debates dedicated to beer, its consumption and production.

 Initially, the festival was held in the Belfry of the Halletoren at the marketplace.
 A few years ago, it became obvious that the festival outgrew its location and could no longer hold that many beer-lovers and producers: in 2016 alone, over 20,000 people attended the Bruges Beer Festival.
-Recently, the festival has moved to the Beurshalle exhibition centre, a more spacious and convenient location.
+Recently, the festival has moved to the Beurshalle exhibition center, a more spacious and convenient location, and finally to BMCC.